LAECIPS: Large Vision Model Assisted Adaptive Edge-Cloud Collaboration for IoT-based Embodied Intelligence System: Experiments

 \begin{description} \item[Q2.] {\em Is our cloud-edge collaboration method more effective in identifying hard inputs compared to other hard input mining algorithms?} \end{description}

-We answer this question by making two observations from Fig.~\ref{hard-example-result} and Fig.~\ref{Comparision of Different Cloud Update Rate}.
+We answer this question by making two observations from Figure~\ref{hard-example-result} and Figure~\ref{Comparision of Different Cloud Update Rate}.
 Firstly, we classify the samples $x$ that satisfy the condition $mIoU(F(x)) - mIoU(f(x)) \ge 0.1$ as hard inputs.
 Fig.~\ref{hard-example-result} shows the differentiation between hard inputs and easy inputs based on the confidence scores of different algorithms.
-It can be seen that MESS, SM, and SPP methods are unable to clearly distinguish hard inputs from easy inputs based on confidence score, while the LAECIPS method can identify most inputs with a confidence score greater than 0.75 as easy and most inputs with a confidence score less than 0.75 as hard, indicating that the LAECIPS method is more effective in distinguishing hard inputs from easy inputs.
+The MESS, SM and SPP methods simply use the maximum probability distribution of the inference result to calculate the confidence.
+Therefore, in complex semantic segmentation tasks, hard inputs and easy inputs cannot be distinguished directly according to their confidence scores.
+LAECIPS adopts a hard input mining strategy based on a neural network model, which can use all logit information of inference results to make the judgment; therefore it is more effective in discriminating hard and easy inputs.

-Secondly, as shown in Fig.~\ref{Comparision of Different Cloud Update Rate}, we tested the inference mIoU accuracy under different CURs by adjusting the threshold $\delta$ with the same edge model.
+Secondly, as shown in Figure~\ref{Comparision of Different Cloud Update Rate}, we tested the inference mIoU accuracy under different CURs by adjusting the threshold $\delta$ with the same edge model.
 It can be seen that the inference accuracy of LAECIPS is higher than that of other methods under different CURs.
 The results indicate that LAECIPS introduces less amount of communication overhead compared to other methods for achieving the same level of inference accuracy, further validating the effectiveness of the LAECIPS method in identifying hard inputs.

 \begin{description} \item[Q3.] {\em Is the LAECIPS algorithm more adaptable to dynamic environmental changes?} \end{description}